tudat-team/tudat-space/docs/source/user-guide/state-estimation/link-ends-setup.rst

 Ground Station Creation
 ~~~~~~~~~~~~~~~~~~~~~~~

 Often, you will need to define the positions of ground stations on celestial bodies to/from which observations are made.
 Note that in Tudat, a planetary lander is treated identically to a terrestrial ground station.
 The creation of a ground station is done when creating the environment, as one of the properties of a body.
-See the entry on ground stations in :ref:`ground_station_models`.
+See  :ref:`tudatpy:ground_station` for available ground station settngs.

 For reference, we give example code to create settings for a ground station name ``Graz`` to the settings of body ``Earth``: